Introduction to Las Vegas Visit

 If you are staying on or slightly off the Las Vegas Strip but want to visit downtown Las Vegas or vice versa, how do you get there?
 How far apart are they?

 Downtown and the Strip are about two to five miles apart.
 With light traffic on Las Vegas Boulevard, it takes 15 to 20 minutes to drive from mid-Strip to the Fremont Street Experience.
-This time applies to
+This time applies to driving your car, or taking a rental, including finding a spot to park.

 Otherwise, there’s taking the bus, walking, rideshare services like Uber and Lyft, and taking a taxi.
 It’s a two-mile walk from the Stratosphere on the north end of the Strip.